Design Honors Project Option

 - Proposed research/creative activity to be undertaken including questions to be answered in the process

-- Methodologies employed in the process as well as a statement of available resources (archival materials, computer access) necessary for the project
+- Methodologies employed in the process as well as a statement of available resources (archival materials, technology, etc…) necessary for the project

 - Tentative statement of the scope and nature of the final product

 Proposals will be evaluated by the Curriculum Committee in consultation with the student’s proposed major adviser.

 Proposals that are not initially approved may be revised and resubmitted to the committee; however, a student may not submit a proposal to the committee more than twice.
 There is no guarantee that a proposal will be approved.
 However, the goal of the faculty is to allow qualified students the opportunity to pursue an honors project as long as the resources are available.
 The faculty recognizes that changes in the scope and nature of the project may take place during the process; substantive changes must be approved by the Curriculum Committee as well as the project’s major adviser and second adviser.